gegis/smart-downloader/README.md

 ## Description
 HTTP(s) files downloader that can resume your downloads and supports download speed limits (throttle).
 It also supports file download progress callback to receive progress value in percentage.
+Script ensures (creates if missing) that destination dir exists.

-If you already know file md5 checksum, you can also validate downloaded file against it.
+If you know md5 checksum value for the the file to download, you can also validate downloaded file against it.

-*Important - it currently uses `wget` to make file downloads resumable and throttled.
-So it might not work on all operating systems.
+*Important - it currently uses `wget` to make file downloads resumable and throttled, so it might not work on all operating systems.
 There is a plan to add a fall back to just normal download for unsupported operating systems.

 ## Install